All Episodes

 Americans like you, they just want to see people in handcuffs and they want to see the carceral state grow.

-But in France, we negotiate over how I don't know.
+But in France, we negotiate over how that could be.

 People complain about like American puritanical repression, but look at the alternative.